Skip to content

 Why is the survey asking about veteran status?

-Federal contractors are required by Vietnam Era Veterans’ Readjustment Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, 38 U.S.C.
+Federal contractors are required by Vietnam Era Veterans’ Readjustments Assistance Act of 1974, as amended by the Jobs for Veterans Act of 2002, 38 U.S.C.
 4212 (VEVRAA) regulations to take affirmative action to employ and advance in employment protected veterans.
 In 2014, the federal government instituted new requirements that include a periodic resurvey of employees' veteran status.

 What are the current categories for protected veterans?
 Why don't other veterans count for purposes of the survey?